 Through their activities, the Ambassadors provide information about and access to the campus.
 In particular, they strive to make St. Joseph and surrounding communities aware of the educational, cultural and financial benefits of the institution.
 The Ambassadors either initiate programs of their own or cooperate with others in expanding existing programs which are helpful to the growth of the college and the community.
+Presently, the major focus of the Ambassadors is support of a scholarship that serves re-entry, non-traditional students.

-You are invited to join and renew your interest in the Ambassadors and help both the college and the community.
-If you have questions regarding the Ambassadors please contact the Office of the President.
+You are invited to join the Ambassadors and help both the college and the community.
+If you have questions regarding the Ambassadors please contact the Office of College Relations.